Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/attractor.md

 connect the black wire to the ground (or the extra ground wire of the voltage regulator).
 ![PXL_20240805_171434485 MP](https://github.com/user-attachments/assets/0f1aeddd-52d0-4571-a809-238ab8d46917)

+{:.note}
+> I colored the attractor port purple with a permanent marker so that I wouldn't confuse it with the charging port.

 connect the red wire to the attractor port of the relay
 ![image](https://github.com/user-attachments/assets/fc2904b2-8d37-479c-b78a-546dcad3e81d)